How not to get off on the wrong foot in business

 3. Relying on service providers who are not qualified to provide legal advice

-When buying or selling a business, the purchaser or vendor may rely on a review of the documents by their accountant or financial planner.
+When making a critical business decision, business owners may rely on a review of documents or strategic advice from their accountant or financial planner.
 While the input of these professionals is essential, it does not extend to a review of the legal aspects of the documents.
-Furthermore, such persons are not insured to provide this service, and hence you will have only limited recourse in the event they miss something.
+Furthermore, these advisors are not insured to provide legal services, and hence you will have only limited recourse in the event they miss something.

-“And/or nominee contracts” are commonly used when the purchaser executes a Sale Contract.
+An example of where this can go wrong is when an ‘and/or nominee contract’ is used.
+These contracts are commonly used when the purchaser executes a Sale Contract.
 If you are purchasing an asset under such a contract, then you should ensure the entity that is eventually substituted as the nominee is established prior to the date of signing the contract, (although, the actual valid appointment of a nominee may differ from state to state).
 If this is not done properly, there can be “double stamp duty” issues on the purchase price or deposit.
 Firstly at the named purchaser level, and secondly at the nominee level.
+This is a very expensive problem that can be avoided with the right legal advice.

-It is common for businesses that are not “income rich” to issue equity (e.g. shares) in lieu of remuneration.
+For example, it is common for businesses that are not ‘income rich’ to issue equity (e.g. shares) in lieu of remuneration.
 The most common trap that occurs in this context is when the equity is issued at a “discount” to the market value of the shares.
 Simply put, this may mean that the Tax Office will assess the allottee of the shares on the difference between the market value of the shares and the lower value they were issued at – and the employer is liable to withhold PAYG.

 A business should get advice prior to when they intend to issue equity to employees, so as to mitigate the potential for an up-front tax liability and withholding obligation to be triggered.